-Personal and School Property - Students are to respect the property of others and school property.
+Personal and School Property - Students are to respect both school property and the property of others.
 Students will be asked to replace stolen or damaged items.
-Do not bring valuables to school, including cash, expensive devices, toys, etc. We do not allow students to trade or sell items to each other while at school.
+Do not bring valuables to school, including cash, expensive devices, etc. We do not allow students to trade or sell items to each other while at school.